Dark Chocolate Pudding

 - 1 tsp. vanilla extract

-In a heavy saucepan over medium heat, warm the milk until a few bubbles appear along the edge of the pan.
+In a saucepan over medium heat, warm the milk until small bubbles appear along the edge of the pan.
 Remove from the heat.

 In a bowl, whisk together the egg yolks and sugar until smooth.
-Sift together the flour and cocoa powder over the yolk mixture and whisk until smooth.
-While whisking constantly, slowly pour in the hot milk.
-Return the mixture to the pan over medium heat and cook, stirring constantly with a wooden spoon, until the mixture comes to a boil and thickens, about 4 minutes.
+Sift the flour and cocoa powder over the yolk mixture and whisk until smooth.
+Whisking constantly, slowly pour in the hot milk, then pour the mixture into the pan.
+Set over medium heat and cook, stirring constantly, until the mixture comes to a boil and thickens, about 4 minutes.
 Reduce the heat to low and cook, stirring constantly, for 1 minute.